scriptPilot/app-framework/DOCUMENTATION.md

 #### Deploy application

+*App Framework* supports you for deployment to your own server or [Firebase Hosting Service](https://firebase.google.com/docs/hosting/).
 Before you deploy your application, you have to test and build it.

-Then you do the deployment as follows:
+Deployment to your own server

 1. Upload the latest build folder `www/build-<version>` to your web server
-2. Change version in `www/.htaccess` file and upload it to your web server
+2. Update `www/.htaccess` file to your web server, replace old version

-For rollback, change version in `www/.htaccess` file to previous one and upload it to your web server.
+3. For rollback, change version in `www/.htaccess` file to previous one and upload it to your web server.

-#### Firebase - Hosting service
+Deployment to Firebase Hosting Service

-Firebase hosting must be

-- save

-`npm install -g firebase-tools`  ... bei install `firebase login && firebase deploy` ... confirm n/y, confirm auth `firebase login` ... `n`
+1. Update `firebase.authDomain` in `package.json`
+2. Set `firebase.useHostingService: true` in `package.json` to upload your build folder
+3. Set `firebase.useDatabaseRules: true` in `package.json` to overwrite Firebase rules with `firebaseDatabaseRules.json`
+4. Run `npm run deploy` to start login and deployment process
+5. For rollback, go to the [Firebase Console](https://console.firebase.google.com/) > Hosting

 > Your question is not answered?
 You have feature requests or found any bug or typo?
 Please use our [GitHub Issue list](https://github.com/scriptPilot/app-framework/issues)!